Sai-Sol/capstone/README.md

 ### Testing
 - `npm test`: Run test suite
 - Jest configuration with comprehensive API and component tests

-## 🌐 Deployment
+- Multi-wallet token integration tests
+- MegaETH token validation tests

-The application is configured for deployment on Firebase App Hosting with automatic builds and MegaETH testnet integration.
+The application is configured for deployment on Firebase App Hosting with automatic builds and MegaETH token integration.

 ## 📄 License